 A circular pavement finished in colourful mosaic lay at the far side of the clearing.
 The grass in the clearing had been cropped short into another larger circle.
 The grass circle and the paved circle were not concentric but had a single common point where the periphery of both circles merged.

 This single, common, point was emphasised by a statue.
-The distant side of the smaller paved circle was further defined by an structure in the style of ancient greece, The nearer side was open and there was no roof to the structure.
+The statue was of a female huntress.
+The distant side of the smaller paved circle was further defined by a structure in the style of ancient Greece, The nearer side was open and there was no roof to the structure.

 Ximene slowly dismounted and walked towards the central cube.

 Henri stayed back allowing Ximene solitude. ’The Compte also thinks you are an angel, perhaps a goddess, he has built this temple as a tribute to you.’

 Ximene stopped dead.
 ‘A tribute to me?’